 5. Mooer GE200

-Much like the rest of the units in this review, the GE200 also allows for third party impulse response importing.
+Much like the rest of the units in this review, the GE200 also allows for third-party impulse response importing.

 6. Mooer GE300

 The Mooer GE300 is not a cheap item.
-The build quality is premium, we get 2 x XLR outputs on it, and it feels like a million bucks in the hand.
+The build quality is premium, we get 2 x XLR outputs on it, and it feels like a million bucks in hand.

-Check it out on Thomann
+Check it out on Thomann.

 7. NUX Cerberus Multi-Effects Pedal

-So this unit is maybe the odd-man-out on this list.
-While it’s not your traditional looking multi-effects pedal processor it does have a LOT of digital functionality.
+So this unit is maybe the odd man out on this list.
+While it’s not your traditional-looking multi-effects pedal processor, it does have a LOT of digital functionality.

-Don’t let the exterior fool you though.
+Don’t let the exterior fool you, though.
 The NUX Cerberus can be connected to a computer for editing and arranging the internal effects.
 Since the latest firmware update, the Cerberus is even more powerful.

 In a live situation, there’s nothing better than just being able to edit and effect by crouching down and changing it.
-This saves having to go into menus or having to hook it up to a computer because no one has time for that.
+This saves having to go into menus or hook it up to a computer because no one has time for that.